tniezurawski/expo/docs/pages/technical-specs/expo-updates-0.md

 * `expo-server-defined-headers` is an [Expo SFV](expo-sfv.md) dictionary.
 It defines headers that a client library MUST store until overwritten by a newer dictionary, and they MUST be included in every subsequent [manifest request](#manifest-request).
 * `cache-control` - A value of `cache-control: private, max-age=0` is recommended to ensure the newest manifest is returned.
 Setting longer cache ages could result in stale updates.
 * `content-type` MUST be determined by _proactive negotiation_ as defined in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-3.4.1).
 Since the client library is [required](#manifest-request) to send an `accept` header with each manifest request, this will always be either `application/expo+json`, `application/json`; otherwise the request would return a `406` error.
-* `expo-signature` SHOULD contain the signature of the manifest to be used during the validation step of [code signing](#code-signing) if the request for the manifest contained the `expo-accept-signature` header.
+* `expo-signature` SHOULD contain the signature of the manifest to be used during the validation step of [code signing](#code-signing) if the manifest request contained the `expo-accept-signature` header.
 This is an [Expo SFV](expo-sfv-0.md) dictionary which MAY contain any of the following key value pairs:
     * `sig` MUST contain the signature of the manifest.
 The name of this field matches that of `expo-accept-signature`.
     * `keyid` MAY contain the keyId of the key the server used to sign the response.
-The client SHOULD use the key that matches this `keyid`.
+The client SHOULD use the certificate that matches this `keyid`.
     * `alg` MAY contain the algorithm the server used to sign the response.
-The client SHOULD use this field only if it matches the algorithm defined for the key matching `keyid`.
+The client SHOULD use this field only if it matches the algorithm defined for the certificate matching `keyid`.
 * `expo-asset-headers` MAY contain an [Expo SFV](expo-sfv-0.md) dictionary of header (key, value) pairs to include with asset requests.
 This is specified as a header so that dynamic headers needed to request assets (HMACs for example) don't alter the `expo-signature`.
 This is structured as follows:
 ```typescript
 export type ExpoAssetHeaderDictionary = {